Andersonville Prison: Trial

 After the war, Henry Wirz, commandant of the inner stockade at Camp Sumter, was tried by a military tribunal on charges of war crimes.
 The trial was presided over by Union General Lew Wallace and featured chief Judge Advocate General (JAG) prosecutor Norton Parker Chipman.

-A number of former prisoners testified about conditions at Andersonville, many accusing Wirz of specific acts of cruelty, for some of which Wirz was not even present in the camp.
+A number of former prisoners testified about conditions at Andersonville, many accusing Wirz of specific acts of cruelty.
 The court also considered official correspondence from captured Confederate records.
-Perhaps the most damaging was a letter to the Confederate surgeon general by Dr. James Jones, who in 1864 was sent by Richmond to investigate conditions at Camp Sumter.
+Perhaps the most damaging was a letter to the Confederate surgeon general by James Jones, who in 1864 was sent by Richmond to investigate conditions at Camp Sumter.
 Jones had been appalled by what he found, and reported he vomited twice and contracted influenza from the single hour he'd toured the camp.
 His graphically detailed report to his superiors all but closed the case for the prosecution.

 Wirz presented evidence that he had pleaded to Confederate authorities to try to get more food and that he had tried to improve the conditions for the prisoners inside.
 He was found guilty, and sentenced to death.
 On November 10, 1865, he was hanged.
-Wirz was one of two men executed after the war for war crimes and the only Confederate official; the other was the guerrilla Champ Ferguson.
+Wirz was one of three men executed after the war for war crimes and the only Confederate official; the others were guerrillas Champ Ferguson and Henry C. Magruder.
 The revelation of the prisoners' sufferings was one of the factors that affected public opinion in the North regarding the South after the close of the Civil War.

+Contrary to common belief, Wirz was not the only person prosecuted for his actions at Andersonville.
+James Duncan, who had worked in the quartermaster's office at Camp Sumter, was convicted of manslaughter for allegedly withholding food from some of the prisoners.
+Duncan had previously been called as a defense witness for Wirz, but was arrested when he arrived to give evidence.

 Aftermath

-In 1890, the Grand Army of the Republic, Department of Georgia, bought the site of Andersonville Prison through membership and subscriptions.
-In 1910, the site was donated to the federal government by the Woman's Relief Corps (auxiliary to the Grand Army of the Republic).
+In 1890, the Grand Army of the Republic (GAR), Department of Georgia, bought the site of Andersonville Prison through membership and subscriptions.
+It found that as their number was growing less year by year, and as it required a great deal of money to keep up the place, it would be better for them to offer it to the Woman's Relief Corps (WRC), the auxiliary to the GAR.